Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-Based on the idea of feature erasure, a novel family of methods on \textbf{surrogate models} come out.
-The intuition is to locally approximate a black-box model with a white-box surrogate model as an explanation of the current prediction.
+Generalizing the idea of feature erasure, a novel family of methods based on \textbf{surrogate models} is proposed.
+The intuition is to \textit{locally} approximate a black-box model with a white-box surrogate model as an explanation of the current prediction.
 LIME \cite{ribeiro_why_2016}, or Local Interpretable Model-agnostic Explanations, is a representative method of this type.
-Suppose the black-box model to be explained has a complicated decision boundary, as shown in Figure~\ref{figure:LIME}.
-Our goal is to provide a local explanation for the current prediction.
+Suppose the black-box model to be explained has a complicated decision boundary, as shown by light blue/pink in Figure~\ref{figure:LIME}.
+Our goal is to provide a local explanation for a given prediction (bold red cross).
 LIME first samples instances in the neighborhood of the current example by masking out different subsets of its features.
-Next, it obtains the model prediction on these instances and weighs them by their proximity to the current example (represented by size in Figure~\ref{figure:LIME}).
-Then, it approximates the model's local decision boundary by learning an interpretable model, e.g., a sparse linear regression, on the input features, which constitutes the explanation.
-Another widely adopted method, SHAP \cite{lundberg_unified_2017}, or SHapley Additive exPlanations, can be thought of as using additive surrogate models as an explanation.
-Originated from the game theory, Shapley values \cite{kuhn_17_1953} are initially used to determine how to fairly distribute the ``payout'' among the ``players''.
-In machine learning, it is adapted to explain the contribution of input features (players) to the prediction (payout).
-Consider, again, our running example:
+Next, it obtains the model prediction on these instances and weighs them by their proximity to the current example (represented by size).
+Then, it approximates the model's local decision boundary by learning an interpretable model, e.g., a sparse linear regression (dashed line), on the input features, which constitutes the explanation.